Digital-Innovation-Lab/dhpress/lib/csv-importer/readme.txt

     write your posts)
 *   Columns in the CSV file can be in any order, provided that they have correct headings
-*   Multilanguage support
+*   Multi-language support

 == Screenshots ==

-1. Plugin's interface
+1. Plugin interface

 == Installation ==